davidwilliam/davidwilliam.github.io/_computer_science/cs_1.md

 # Complexity Analysis

 Generally speaking, every time we have have two nested loops, we know the time complexity is `O(n²)`.
 This is true in the average and worst case.
 But what if the algorithm is already sorted?
 That wold be the best case scenario.
-Could we optimize the solution to traverse the array only once and avoid further loops if no swapping is necessary?
+Could we optimize the solution to traverse the array only once and avoid further iterations if no swapping is necessary?
 Yes.
 Here are the steps of the changes we need to make in our code:

 - We create a new variable `swapped` to track if a swap has occurred.
 - We set the variable to `false` in the outer loop.